terilenard/dias-kuksa-firewall-doc/source/cloud.rst

 and then Save.

 To view the data saved in InfluxDB in Grafana, a new *Panel* must be created.
-To extract all logs, under *Query* tab, modify the query statement as **SELECT \* from logs**.
+To extract all logs, under *Query* tab, modify the query statement as **SELECT "time","value" FROM logs;**.
 After that modify in the *Panel Options*, on the left side of the editing page, the *Visualizations* style into *Logs*.
 This is set by default to *Time series*.
-Don't forget to save your changes by clicking *Apply* on the top right button.
+Don't forget to save your changes by clicking *Apply*, on the top right button, after every step.